d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp-scratch.md

 :label:`sec_mlp_scratch`

-Now that we know how multilayer perceptrons (MLPs) work in theory, let us implement them.
+Now that we know how multilayer perceptrons (MLPs) work in theory, let's implement them.
 First, we import the required packages.

 ```{.python .input  n=9}
 import d2l